We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 Member and Affiliate Airlines

-There are 14 member airlines of Oneworld alliance: Airberlin, American Airlines, British Airways, Cathay Pacific, Finnair, Iberia, Japan Airlines, LATAM, Qatar Airways, Malaysia Airlines, Qantas, SriLankan Airlines, Royal Jordanian, S7 Airlines.
+There are 14 member airlines of the Oneworld alliance: Airberlin, American Airlines, British Airways, Cathay Pacific, Finnair, Iberia, Japan Airlines, LATAM, Qatar Airways, Malaysia Airlines, Qantas, SriLankan Airlines, Royal Jordanian, and S7 Airlines.

 And then member and affiliate airlines may operate flights by other airlines: